MahaLubbad/MahaLubbad.github.io/planning/user-persona.md

     be unique and personalized.
   - Know more locations to be inspired.
 - **Frustrations:** Always ends up repeating the same locations.
-  -**Scenario:** Anna got a new professional camera as her birthday present.
+- **Scenario:** Anna got a new professional camera as her birthday present.
 She enjoys the most taking nature photos and she is always looking for sources of inspirations.